kupehtci/DOCUMENTATION/AWS/AWS - ALB Application Load Balancer.md

 ATW or Automatic Target Weights is a new weighted random load balancer algorithm that provides availability of an application that is distributed between various resources.

+ALB is **DNS-only** meaning that cannot attach an static IP and can only be references by DNS name.
+If an static IP is required use an AWS Network Load Balancer [[AWS - NLB Network Load Balancer]].

 ### TLS offloading

 When an HTTPs listener is created, it encrypts the connection (SSL offload [^5]) the connection between the clients and the load balancer by initializing SSL or TLS sessions.

+---

+# Target Selection Algorithm

+Target Selection algorithms define which target receives the response within a group:

+* **Round Robin**: distributes new requests across healthy target at a "random".
+* **Least Outstanding responses**: prefer targets with fewest "in-flight" requests to reduce queuing on busy instances.

+---

+# CloudWatch metrics to balance traffic

+ALB's least outstanding responses target selection algorithm can take into account CloudWatch metrics to balance traffic.
+As arbitrary metrics cannot be used by there are some interesting key metrics to balance the traffic:

+* `RequestCount` or `RequestCountPerTarget`: total requests and average per healthy target.
+	* Recommended for detecting uneven load.
+* `ActiveConnectionCount` and `NewConnectionCount`: current and newly stablished connections.
+	* Useful for "least outstanding requests".
+* `TargetResponseTime`: time from target selection until the target responses.
+* `ELB-level Latency` alongside with `TargetResponseTime` helps to differenciate network latency versus target processing issues.
+* `HTTPCode_Target_4XX_Count` or `HTTPCode_Target_5XX_Count`: count of 4XX or 5XX errors indicating target issues:
+	* Helpful for routing to healthy targets.
+* `HealthyHostCount` or `UnHealthyHostCount`: Health status for routing eligibility.
+* `RejectedConnectionCount`: connections rejected due to max connections reached.
+This is a strong signal for scaling up.

 ---